GabrielTennent/Habit-Tracker-React-Native-AppV1/README.md

 # ReactNativeApplication1

+This is a react native application that can be run using React native commands in the terminal.

-325-a2-report-tennengabr.pdf is the Readme for  this project
+325-a2-report-tennengabr.pdf is the report paper for  this project